proxmox/proxmox-backup/docs/installation.rst

 Install `Proxmox Backup`_ server on Debian
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Proxmox ships as a set of Debian packages, so you can install it on
+Proxmox ships as a set of Debian packages which can be installed on top of a
-top of a standard Debian installation.
+standard Debian installation.
 After configuring the
 :ref:`sysadmin_package_repositories`, you need to run:

 .. code-block:: console